rafalkola/e-Commerce-Comparison/README.md

 ## Dashboard Results

-The interactive dashboard results can be viewed here: [E-Commerce Comparison Dashboard](https://public.tableau.com/app/profile/rafal.kolakowski/viz/Book2_17449533261700/Dashboard1)
+The interactive dashboard results can be viewed here: [E-Commerce Comparison Dashboard](https://public.tableau.com/app/profile/your.profile/viz/e-commerce-comparison)

+The dashboard includes:
+- Price comparison charts between global giants and local platform
+- Delivery time analysis by product category
+- Rating distribution visualizations
+- Shipping cost comparison
+- Platform reliability metrics

 Click on the link above to explore the interactive visualizations of the project findings.

 ## Key Insights

-The analysis reveals patterns in pricing strategies, delivery times, and product availability across the three e-commerce platforms, providing valuable insights for consumers making purchasing decisions.
+The analysis reveals patterns in pricing strategies, delivery times, and product availability across the three e-commerce platforms, providing valuable insights into how global giants (Amazon and eBay) compare to local e-commerce solutions (Empik) for consumers making purchasing decisions.

 ## Requirements